President of Russia

 The modern incarnation of the office emerged from the president of the Russian Soviet Federative Socialist Republic (RSFSR).
-In 1991, Boris Yeltsin was elected president of the RSFSR, becoming the first non Communist Party member to be elected into Soviet politics.
+In 1991, Boris Yeltsin was elected president of the RSFSR, becoming the first non-Communist Party member to be elected into a major Soviet political role.
 He played a crucial role in the dissolution of the Soviet Union which saw the transformation of the RSFSR into the Russian Federation.
 Following a series of scandals and doubts about his leadership, violence erupted across Moscow in the 1993 Russian constitutional crisis.
 As a result, a new constitution was implemented and the 1993 Russian Constitution remains in force today.
-The constitution establishes Russia as a semi-presidential system which separates the president of Russia from the Government of Russia which exercises executive power.
+The constitution establishes Russia as a semi-presidential system which separates the president of Russia from the government of Russia which exercises executive power.

 In all cases where the president of the Russian Federation is unable to fulfill their duties, those duties shall be temporarily delegated to the prime minister of Russia, who becomes acting president of Russia.